 - IX.
 Rule of law: Re-establish the rule of law and strengthen institutions. - X. Financial infrastructure: Develop the necessary financial infrastructure to mobilize capital for the Race to Zero and to Resilience. - XI.
 Global collaboration: Foster stakeholder cooperation through coalition building while positioning the Global South as a system and rule shaper.
-THE TIME TO ACKNOWLEDGEMENTS ACT IS NOW AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON' Pursued aggressively over the next eight years, these pathways would enable Brazil to become the first major net-zero nation by 2030 and unlock the full potential of the transition by 2050.
+Pursued aggressively over the next eight years, these pathways would enable Brazil to become the first major net-zero nation by 2030 and unlock the full potential of the transition by 2050.
 Our analysis shows that the potential value-add to the economy in shifting to a stronger, more inclusive, more productive economy would far outweigh the costs.
 Shifting Brazil to a new green growth trajectory would require investment of between \$35 billion and \$76 billion per year Shifting Brazil to a new green growth trajectory would require investment (above BAU levels) of between \$35 billion and \$76 billion per year, or an additional 2% to 4% of GDP (2021), which reflects the need to invest in both industrial and natural capital.
 The Energy Transitions Commission (ETC) estimates the cost of decarbonizing heavy-emitting sectors by 2050 at between 0.17% and 0.49% of projected global GDP (globally, up to \$1.6 trillion per year).30 In Brazil, this would represent between \$16 billion and \$50 billion per year;31 but given its access to clean energy, abundant natural resources and relatively low-cost labour, the country could find itself at the lower end of this range.
 Restoring degraded land for cattle ranching requires significant investment - for example, to cover the costs of clearing and preparing the land; reforesting areas; constructing infrastructure such as fences, drinking and feeding platforms; and training staff to actively manage pastureland.
 In Brazil, we estimate these costs at between \$7.5 billion and \$10 billion.
-Likewise, the protection, restoration and management of land and forests require investments to allow for regeneration (eg, seeds, seedlings, labour), estimated at between \$6.3 million and \$9.4 billion per year to 2030.
+Likewise, the protection, restoration and management of land and forests require investments to allow for regeneration (eq, seeds, seedlings, labour), estimated at between \$6.3 million and \$9.4 billion per year to 2030.
 These costs are in line with global estimates.

-Recent figures from the International Monetary Fund suggest that \$6 trillion to \$10 trillion in global investment (equivalent to a cumulative 6% to 10% of annual global GDP) - both public and private is needed this decade to reach net zero by 2050.32 The Food and Land Use Coalition (FOLU) has produced the following estimates of the additional global investment required up to 2030: - between \$35 billion and \$40 billion to shift to productive and regenerative agriculture; - between \$45 billion and \$65 billion to protect and restore nature; and - between \$95 billion and \$110 billion to ensure stronger rural livelihoods.33 Adjusted to Brazil's agricultural and forest areas, these investments would translate to between \$11.6 billion and \$15 billion per year by 2030.
-However, these investment requirements pale in comparison to the cost of the potential impacts under the likely temperature rise trajectory of 2°C to 2.6°C: an estimated reduction in midcentury GDP of between 11% and 14%, with poorer households and communities being hardest hit.34 THE TIME TO ACT IS NOW BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE 'THE AMAZON'S MARATHON'
+Recent figures from the International Monetary Fund suggest that \$6 trillion to \$10 trillion in global investment (equivalent to a cumulative 6% to 10% of annual global GDP) - both public and private - is needed this decade to reach net zero by 2050.32 The Food and Land Use Coalition (FOLU) has produced the following estimates of the additional global investment required up to 2030: - between \$35 billion and \$40 billion to shift to productive and regenerative agriculture; - between \$45 billion and \$65 billion to protect and restore nature; and - between \$95 billion and \$110 billion to ensure stronger rural livelihoods.33 Adjusted to Brazil's agricultural and forest areas, these investments would translate to between \$11.6 billion and \$15 billion per year by 2030.
+However, these investment requirements pale in comparison to the cost of the potential impacts under the likely temperature rise trajectory of 2°C to 2.6°C: an estimated reduction in midcentury GDP of between 11% and 14%, with poorer households and communities being hardest hit.34